nasa/fprime/docs/UsersGuide/cmake/Migration.md

 ## Creating Deployments

-Deployments in the new F prime system must now specifiy a `CMakeLists.txt` following a specific format in order to act as a build entry point.
+Deployments in the new F prime system must now specify a `CMakeLists.txt` following a specific format in order to act as a build entry point.
 This file includes the F prime make system, acts as a target for the CMake command, and sets up basic project information.
 This file may also add other subdirectories to pull in deployment specific modules, and is placed at top-level in the deployment